grantal/tiger-compiler/README.md

 # tiger-compiler

 ### comments
-Whenever we see a `/*` we enter 'comment mode'.
+Whenever we see a `/*` we enter a 'comment mode' state.
 No tokens are returned in comment mode.
 Whenever we see a `/*`, we increment a counter.
 Whenever we see a `*/`, we decrement it.
-When the counter hits zero, we exit comment mode
+When the counter hits zero, we exit comment mode to the INITIAL state
 ### strings
 Anything between two quotation marks that does not contain illegal escape or a newline is returned by our lexer as a string literal.
 The legal escapes are `\a`, `\b`, `\f`, `\n`, `\r`, `\t`, `\v`, `\\`, `\"`, `\OCTNUM`, `\xHEXNUM` where OCTNUM and HEXNUM and valid octal and hexadecimal numbers respectively.
 ### errors